Methods

 step-completed

 Special event that fires on every step.
-The payload includes name
+The payload includes name and data.

 route.transactionListener